jonahx/command_class/README.md

 # Command Class

-Command Class is an implementation of [functional command objects](https://www.icelab.com.au/notes/functional-command-objects-in-ruby/), which can be used to encapsulate the data and logic used to execute a command.
+Command Class is an implementation of [functional command objects](https://www.icelab.com.au/notes/functional-command-objects-in-ruby/), which encapsulate the data and logic used to execute a command such that it can be called on demand and at a later time if desired.

 This is similar to the Command design pattern but differs slightly since the pattern offloads command execution to an 'invoker' reference that is stored